-Please click on the thumbnail image to see the slightly larger version of that photo.
+These two ponds are located next the Walmart and NYPD Pizza, on CR 466 in the Buffalo Ridge neighborhood of The Villages, FL.
+Please click on the thumbnail image to see the slightly larger version of the picture.
 Enjoy!

 Double Crested Cormorants are frequently here on our ponds and lakes in the winter months here in The Villages, Florida.
 These birds enjoy the warm weather quite a lot and around ponds, lakes, rivers, and both fresh and salt water marsh-lands.
 Some of these cormorants are natives here but many are migrants from places north of us.
 I also have spotted Double-Crested Cormorants at marina docks on the shoreline of the Gulf of Mexico at Cedar Key here in Florida.